North Korean cult of personality: Kim Il Sung (1948-1994)

-July 8, 2014 marked the 20th anniversary of Kim Il-sung's death.
+July 8, 2014 marked the 20th anniversary of Kim Il Sung's death.
 North Korean authorities declared a ten-day mourning period which ran from July 1 to July 10.
 The anniversary involved lectures, study sessions, local choirs, etc., with children and workers being mobilized to take part in the various events.
 According to a resident of Hyesan, "Nowadays people are having a hard time... as events related to the passing of the Suryeong are going on every single day in the Democratic Women's Union and workplaces alike".
-Nevertheless, the resident said, "Nobody is complaining about it, maybe because ever since the purge of Jang Song-taek last year, if you picked a fight they'd just drag you away".
+Nevertheless, the resident said, "Nobody is complaining about it, maybe because ever since the purge of Jang Song-thaek last year, if you picked a fight they'd just drag you away".